Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 Teachers’ Contribution

 Father wanted the best possible rounded education for all his children.
 I got that.
-For five years I received a state-of-the-art secular education and personal attention of selfless, sincere and devoted teachers.
+For five years I received a state-of-the-art secular education and personal attention from selfless, sincere and devoted teachers.
 Professor Soofi Busharat-ur-Rahman taught me Arabic.
-Professor Faiz-ur-Rahman taught me economics.
+Professor Faiz-ur-Rahman Faizi taught me economics.
 Professor Rana Maqbool Ilahi taught me math.
 Professors Abbas bin Abdul Qadir and Rana Ehsan Ilahi taught me English.
 Maulvi Ghulam Ahmad Buddomullhi and Khan Arjmand Khan taught me theology.
 Professor Mirza Majeed Ahmed taught me Moslem history.
 Professor Chaudhry Mohammed Ali hostel Superintendent watched boarders like a hawk.
 Principal Hafiz Mirza Nasir Ahmad r.a. controlled sports that then was my sole interest.

 Father was known by most of these educators, and I could hardly hide from them ever, anywhere, even if I wanted to.
 I was the fortunate one to learn from them all because of the decision that Abba Ji made in 1950 in Ratan Bagh, Lahore.